Transportation Statistics

 UITP (2005), Mobility In Cities Database, International Association of Public Transport (www.uitp.org); at www.uitp.org/publications/MCD2-order.

-UITP (2010), Report On Statistical Indicators Of Public Transport Performance In Sub-Saharan Africa, International Association of Public Transport (www.uitp.org); www.uitp.org/knowledge/projects-details.cfm?id=444.
+UITP (2010), Report on Statistical Indicators of Public Transport Performance in Sub-Saharan Africa, International Association of Public Transport (www.uitp.org); www.uitp.org/knowledge/projects-details.cfm?id=444.

-UNECU (2008), Annual Bulletin Of Transport Statistics For Europe And North America, Economic Commission For Europe (www.unece.org); at www.unece.org/trans/main/wp6/pdfdocs/ABTS2008.pdf; data spreadsheet at www.unece.org/trans/main/wp6/pdfdocs/ABTS2008_tables.zip.
+UNECU (2008), Annual Bulletin of Transport Statistics for Europe and North America, Economic Commission for Europe (www.unece.org); at www.unece.org/transport/resources/publications/transport-statistics.html.

 USEPA (2008), EPA's Report on the Environment (ROE), U.S. Environmental Protection Agency (http://cfpub.epa.gov/eroe/index.cfm).
 This report includes information on various environmental impacts, including air and water pollution, and land use.